268.0625 Revocations of business licenses.

 (1) an individual if the license is issued to or in the name of an individual, or the corporation, limited liability company, or partnership if the license is issued to or in the name of a corporation, limited liability company, or partnership; or

-(2) an officer of a corporation, manager of a limited liability company, or a member of a partnership, or an individual who is liable for amounts due under this chapter or section 116L.20, either for the entity that the license is at issue or for another entity that the liability was incurred, or personally as a licensee.
+(2) an officer of a corporation, manager of a limited liability company, or a member of a partnership, or an individual who is liable for the delinquent taxes, payments in lieu of taxes, or benefit overpayments, either for the entity that the license is at issue or for another entity that the liability was incurred, or personally as a licensee.
 "Licensee" includes both the transferor and the transferee of the license and any holder of a license.

 Subd.
 4. Notice and right to hearing.
-At least 30 calendar days before the commissioner notifies a licensing authority, a notice of action under this section shall be sent to the licensee by mail or electronic transmission.
-If the licensee disputes the action, the licensee must appeal within 30 calendar days after the sending of the notice to the licensee.
+At least 30 calendar days before the commissioner notifies a licensing authority, a notice of action under this section shall be mailed to the licensee.
+If the licensee disputes the action, the licensee must appeal within 30 calendar days after the mailing of the notice to the licensee's last known address.
 The only issue on any appeal is whether the commissioner has complied with the requirements of this section.
 Proceedings on the appeal shall be conducted in accordance with section 268.105.

 Official Publication of the State of Minnesota